small0live/minerva-wp/README.md

 | TIPI_9 | Calm, emotionally stable | Emotional Stability |
 | TIPI_10* |  Conventional, uncreative | Openness to Experiences |

-Asterik denotes reverse-scored item.
+Asterisk denotes reverse-scored item.

 Additional information is available at this [link](https://gosling.psy.utexas.edu/scales-weve-developed/ten-item-personality-measure-tipi/).

 *Analysis*

-The effect of group personality composition can be assessed as a predictor of group effectiveness.
+Group personality composition can be assessed as a predictor of group effectiveness.

-* Prior research suggests there is negative relationship between the variance of personality scores in a group and group effectiveness such that heterogenous groups are less effective and homogenous groups are more effective (Halfhill et al., 2005).
+* Prior research suggests there is negative relationship between the variance of personality scores within a group and group effectiveness such that heterogeneous groups are less effective and homogeneous groups are more effective (Halfhill et al., 2005).
+  * Mechanism: heterogeneity is associated with conflict.
+  * Operationalizing heterogeneity: (1) variance of individual scores, (2) range of individual scores, or (3) proportion of team members that posses a trait
+* Minimum and maximum scores can also potentially be have predictive utility under the assumption that one individual can significantly affect group outcome.
+It is suggested that, for problem solving groups, the max score can be used in analysis.
+* For collaborative work, it is expected that relationship-oriented traits will be important: agreeableness and emotional stability (Halfhill et al., 2005).

+## Joggle Cognition Battery Data

+### Stress

+A validated single item stress scale (Booth et al., 2022) was used in the study.
+Responses to the question “*Overall, how would you rate your current level of stress?*” are provided on a 5-point Likert-type scale: 1 = No stress at all, 2 = Very little stress, 3 = Some stress, 4 = A lot of stress, 5 = A great deal of stress.
+According to Booth et al. (2002), perceived stress, as measured using this scale, is positively associated with state and trait anxiety, negative affect, and neuroticism and negatively associated with positive affect.

+### Workload

+A single item workload scale (Fiore et al., 2017) was used in the study.
+Responses to the question "*How easy or difficult was it to complete the task?*" are provided on a 7-point Likert-type scale ranging from very easy (1) to very difficult (7).

 ### Team Processes

- ## Joggle Cognition Battery Data

 ## References

 Baron-Cohen, S., Wheelwright, S., Hill, J., Raste, Y., & Plumb, I. (2001).
 The “Reading the Mind in the Eyes” Test Revised Version: A study with normal adults, and adults with Asperger Syndrome or high-functioning Autism.
 The Journal of Child Psychology and Psychiatry and Allied Disciplines, 42(2), 241–251.

 Booth, B. M., Vrzakova, H., Mattingly, S. M., Martinez, G. J., Faust, L., & D’Mello, S. K. (2022).
-Toward Robust Stress Prediction in the Age of Wearables: Modeling Perceived Stress in a Longitudinal Study With Information Workers.
+Toward robust stress prediction in the age of wearables: Modeling perceived stress in a longitudinal study With information workers.
 IEEE Transactions on Affective Computing, 13(4), 2201–2217.

 Fiore, S. M., Warta, S. F., Best, A., Newton, O. B., & LaViola, J. J. (2017).
 Developing a theoretical framework of task complexity for research on visualization in support of decision making under uncertainty.
 Proceedings of the Human Factors and Ergonomics Society Annual Meeting, 61(1), 1193–1197.

 Gosling, S. D., Rentfrow, P. J., & Swann, W. B., Jr. (2003).
-A Very Brief Measure of the Big Five Personality Domains.
+A very brief measure of the big five personality domains.
 Journal of Research in Personality, 37, 504-528.

 Halfhill, T., Sundstrom, E., Lahner, J., Calderone, W., & Nielsen, T. M. (2005).
 Group personality composition and group effectiveness: An integrative review of empirical research.
 Small Group Research, 36(1), 83–105.